rewardity/core-repo/README.md

 ### Problem
 * Quite a lot of the **existing web2** applications (like Reddit for example) or **offline businesses** (like StarBucks) might have pretty standard reward or loyalty programs which they might like to **adapt for web3**.
 But effort for development might be quite high as well as expertise required.
-* You might need to make a **new dApp** but **don't want to extra spend effort** adding "yet another reward system".
+* You might need to make a **new dApp** but **don't want to extra spend effort** adding "yet another reward system" yourself.

 ### Solution
 **Rewardity** provides:
-* a set of well tested (just check our tests + tested on **Gnosis**) smart contracts to set up a simple reward/likes/loyalty/rating etc. system.
+* a set of **well tested** (just check our tests + tested on **Gnosis**) smart contracts to set up a simple reward/likes/loyalty/rating etc. system.
 * with a help of **Tenderly Actions** you can easily monitor your solution.
 Like keep track of token remains, stats and many other.
 * with a help of **Tenderly Actions** as well you can easily integrate on-chain solution with more traditional backend and other services.
 Want to send an email once some user left a review on your platform?
 We are here to help!
-* A small and tine backoffice UI to test and keep track of activity on your platform.
+* A small and tiny backoffice UI to test and keep track of activity on your platform.
 Want to manually adjust reward of some user?
-We can help.
+We can help!

 ## Architecture and used dependencies
 ### Current state